I have a weird confession to make.

 Want to get an awesome email from me every time I write something new?
 Of course you do!
 Click here.

 Need some more Hitting The Trifecta right now?
 Try this one: We’re Trying To Have A Society Here.
 Or how about this one?
-Deliver Us From Upheaval.
+You Must Believe You Can Catch The Fly.
 You’ll like this one, too: Wonder What This Rando Thinks.